 The rise of self-storage businesses has been driven by our love of shopping and our inability to throw things away.

-Britain has turned into a nation of hoarders if a recent BBC2 documentary is to be believed.
+Britain has turned into a nation of hoarders according to the hour-long BBC2 documentary Real Storage Wars, first aired in 2014.

-Led by firms such as Safestore and Big Yellow, it has become the largest in Europe thanks to two major trends.
+Led by firms such as Safestore and Big Yellow, the growth in this industry is down to two things.

 And secondly, it appears that many of us simply cannot bear to part with our possessions.